 This is where networking discussed earlier comes into play.

 Recommendations don't have to be in the form of a formal letter.
 Sometimes, all it takes is a call from a professor of an investment banking professional to the hiring manager to get your application noticed, secure an interview, or even better, get a job offer.

 Many of the key players in the investment banking industry have profiles on LinkedIn.
 While they may not accept your invitation to connect, it doesn't hurt to peruse their profile to learn about their connections and professional affiliations.

 LinkedIn is also a good way to stay abreast of what's going on in the industry.

 Try cold calling to see what internships opportunities out there, but be prepared to make hundreds of calls to find what you're looking for.

-Sounds risky, but you never know until you pick up the phone and make a call to the individual who has the ability to hire you or at least share more about the internship program.
+It sounds risky, but you never know until you pick up the phone and make a call to the individual who can hire you or at least share more about the internship program.
 They may be willing to take a moment to point you in the right direction.